proofgeist/JSONCustomFunctions/README.md

  *
  * PARAMETERS:
  *	key = the name of the property
- *	value = the value of the property
+ *	value = the value of the property.
+IMPORTANT, numbers longer
+ *	then 16 digits MUST be wrapped with getAsText(  ).
  *
  * DEPENDENCIES:
  *	BaseElements Plugin version 3.0 or greater